tfabris/BlueGigaEmpeg/README.txt

 Give it 5 volts from the 5v rail, according to the MAX232 schematic in the resources linked above.
 (There will also be capacitors in that schematic that must be correctly placed too.)

-Empeg tuner connector is used to supply power to the arduino and the rest of the assembly.
+Empeg tuner connector is used to supply power to the Arduino and the rest of the assembly.
 Blue wire on tuner connecter connects to the voltage input pin on the 12v-to-5v step-down transformer power supply, and the black wire on the tuner connector connects to the ground input pin on the step-down power supply.